 - Rinse the brisket under cold water and pat dry with paper towels

-- Place brisket in a roasting pan, fat side up cover the top with the garlic, then the onions.
-Add the wet ingredients.
+- Place brisket in the roasting pan, fat side up and cover.

-- Remove from oven and place the brisket (just the meat) in a glass dish.
+- When Done: Remove from oven and place the brisket (just the meat) in a glass dish.

-Remove the onions and place in a small bowl.
+- Remove the onions and place in a small bowl.
+Find, remove and discard the bay leaves!

-- Cover all the containers and refrigerate everything.
+- Cover all the containers and refrigerate everything overnight.

 The next day: